As we go into a new year it’s important that we think about lead generation.

 This approach allows people who aren’t at the conference but happen to see your ad to self identify and not click because of it.

-Create B2B Event Focused Content
+How To Create Event Focused Content And Generate Leads

 If there are THOUSANDS of people coming into a new city for a conference, one of the easiest ways to build awareness is to create amazing content about the event.
 One of the best examples I’ve seen of this came from Aaron Orendorff and Nadya Khoja’s when they took over a conference with great content.
-From a massive round up post and infographics, to personalized videos and one-on-one interviews – they nailed it.
+From a massive round-up post and infographics to personalized videos and one-on-one interviews – they nailed it.

-One of my favorite tactics that Nadya and Aaron took was the creation of a massive round up post that included the speakers at the event.
+One of my favorite tactics that Nadya and Aaron took was the creation of a massive round-up post that included the speakers at the event.
 The post was turned into an infographic and titled: 26 Headliners on How to Connect with Influencers at a Conference [Infographic].
 To bring this massive piece to life they started with a spreadsheet and compiled a list of both breakout and headline speakers:

 Once the list was developed, they began reaching out to the folks on the list that they already knew and reaching out to mutual connections for introductions.